chaos-polymtl/lethe/doc/source/examples/multiphysics/static-irradiation/static-irradiation.rst

 There are three phases involved in this simulation: solid and liquid Ti6Al4V, and Argon.
 The metal-gas interface is handled by the VOF solver, while the solid-liquid interface is obtained from the temperature field of the HT solver.
 Hence, this example models a two-fluid problem: ``fluid 0`` corresponds to the Argon phase and ``fluid 1`` is the metal (solid and liquid), for which the solid part corresponds to a infinitely viscous fluid.

 .. note::
   To improve the performance of the solvers, all dimensional quantities in this example are based on the SI system except for the reference length, which is taken as :math:`1\;\text{mm}`.
+This scaling helps the matrices to have better conditioning, as explained for the pressure scaling in the :doc:`stabilization subsection <../../../parameters/cfd/stabilization>`.

 --------------
 Parameter File